 In one close swoop earlier this month, NASA’s New Horizons spacecraft revealed new things about the dwarf planet.
 Scientists scurried off to rewrite the Pluto story that had been based on observations from distant Earth since 1930.

-Budakian, a professor at the University of Waterloo, hopes nano magnetic resonance imaging (nanoMRI) can do for the exploration of quantum space what New Horizons has done for our understanding of outer space: answer a lot of questions and raise a few more.
+Budakian, a physics and astronomy professor at the University of Waterloo, hopes nano magnetic resonance imaging (nanoMRI) can do for the exploration of quantum space what New Horizons has done for our understanding of outer space: answer a lot of questions and raise a few more.